Who is Robert Taylor?

 Robert became re-known for treating athletes and returning them to their respective sports.
 He resolved athletic injuries in tri-athletes, track and field athletes, cross-country runners and road racers from recreational to elite levels.
 He was often a keynote speaker, invited to talk to athletes, coaches, physiotherapists and podiatrists.
 He has presented at many Canadian universities, Ontario Road Racing Clubs and National Cross-Country training teams.
 He has taught healthcare professionals as far away as the North Pole, Rovaniemi and Finland.

-In 1999, Robert enrolled at the Canadian College of Osteopathy and for the next 7 years, practiced a student an Osteopath while treating athletes at the Taylor Clinic in London Ontario.
-He qualified as an Osteopath in January 2007 after successfully defending his thesis, "The Effect of Osteopathic Treatment on Functional Leg Length Discrepancy."
+In 1999, Robert enrolled at the Canadian College of Osteopathy and for the next 7 years, practiced as a student Osteopathic Manual Practitioner while treating athletes at the Taylor Clinic in London, Ontario.
+He qualified as an Osteopathic Manual Practitioner in January 2007, after successfully defending his thesis, "The Effect of Osteopathic Treatment on Functional Leg Length Discrepancy."